sensimevanidus/dotfiles/README.md

 # dotfiles
-dotfiles on my Linux machine
+dotfiles on my Linux machine.
+I'm using Elementary OS.